microsoft/dotnet/releases/net472/KnownIssues/613745 - Single-name references are removed by the SDK when targeting 4.7.2.md

 ```

 ## Resolution
-A proper fix on the MSBuild SDK will ship in the comming versions of Visual Studio.
-This Known issue will be updated with more details when that happens.
+A proper fix in the MSBuild SDK will ship in the coming versions of Visual Studio.
+This known issue will be updated with more details when that happens.